torleifg/multi-label-bert-classifier/README.md

 - input book reviews for genre classification.
 - output the predicted genre and form labels for the reviews.

-## 7. Evaluation and F1 Macro Score
+## 8. Evaluation and F1 Macro Score

 The model performance is evaluated using several metrics, including F1 Macro Score, which is particularly suited for imbalanced datasets like this one.

+After training the NB-Bert-base model for one epoch, the F1 Macro Score was: **0.83**.

-After training the model for one epoch, the F1 Macro Score was: **0.89**.
+After training the NB-Bert-large model for one epoch, the F1 Macro Score was: **0.89**.